I was so tired after school drop off the other day & all of the parents were standing around

 Inside the envelope were a few packets of earplugs.

-When I handed her envelope she looked at me
+When I handed her the envelope, she looked at me

 bounding in full of energy with a big smile on her face.
 She said… “Why have I